- Guru Difference

 We have seen a trend of software platforms claiming that they can take care of all of your 21 CFR Part 11 compliance.
 Ultimately, this is not true because Part 11 compliance is ALWAYS the responsibility of the medical device company.
 A software company shouldn’t be saying they have taken care of it all, because your company is not absolved of the responsibility.

-Greenlight Guru does testing and validation of the platform and can provide supporting documentation, but compliance is ultimately your responsibility.
+Greenlight Guru performs ongoing testing and validation of its platform and can provide supporting documentation, but compliance is ultimately your responsibility.

 We can also provide the following: